Deformation-Invariant Neural Network and Its Applications in Distorted Image Restoration and Analysis: Introduction

 Utilizing our framework, we have devised an image classification network that excels in accurately classifying distorted images.
 Our proposed framework has also been applied to the restoration of geometrically distorted images, including images distorted by atmospheric turbulence and water turbulence.
 Our proposed framework has outperformed existing GAN-based restoration methods, demonstrating its effectiveness.
 Additionally, we have applied our proposed framework to the 1-1 verification of human face images under strong air turbulence and achieved good performance, further demonstrating the efficacy of our approach.
 The proposed DINN framework is believed to be an effective model to enhance the performance of deep neural networks in imaging tasks and enable robust and accurate image analysis in various applications.

 In summary, the main contributions of this paper are listed below.

-\begin{itemize} \item We introduce the deformation-invariant neural network (DINN) framework, designed to handle imaging tasks involving geometrically distorted images.
-DINN ensures consistent latent features for images capturing the same underlying object or scene.
-In the DINN framework, we propose the portable Quasiconformal Transformation Network (QCTN) component, enabling the correction of geometric distortions.
-This allows large pretrained networks to process heavily distorted images without the need for additional tuning, which can be computationally expensive.
+\han{ \begin{itemize} \item We introduce the Deformation-Invariant Neural Network (DINN) framework to address imaging tasks where geometrically distorted images are involved.
+As the core component is portable, large pre-trained networks can seamlessly handle heavily distorted images without requiring additional fine-tuning.

 \item Based on quasiconformal theories, the QCTN component in DINN generates a bijective deformation map, preserving the salient features of the original image.
 This property leads to more accurate imaging results, ensuring that the restored images maintain their essential characteristics.